-Syntax #pragma type_attribute=type_attribute[,type_attribute,] Parameters For a list of type attributes that can be used with this pragma directive, see Type attributes , page 278.
-Description Use this pragma directive to specify IAR-specific type attributes , which are not part of Standard C. Note however, that a given type attribute might not be applicable to all kind of objects.
+Synt ax #pragma type_attribute=type_attribute[,type_attribute,] Para meters For information about type attributes that can be used with this pragma directive, see Type attributes , page 313.
+Desc cription Use this pragma directive to specify IAR-specific type attributes , which are not part of Standard C. Note however, that a given type attribute might not be applicable to all kind of objects.
 This directive affects the declaration of the identifier, the next variable, or the next function that follows immediately after the pragma directive.
-Example In this example, thumb-mode code is generated for the function foo : #pragma type_attribute=thumb #plagma type_attributethumb void foo(void) { } void foo(void) void foo(void) { } weak

-Syntax #pragma weak symbol1={symbol2} Parameters symboll symbol2 A function or variable with external linkage.
-A defined function or variable.
-Description This pragma directive can be used in one of two ways: • To make the definition of a function or variable with external linkage a weak definition.
-Theweak attribute can also be used for this purpose. • To create a weak alian alias for the same fu as for another function or variable.
-You can make more than one nction or variable.
-Example To make the definition of foo a weak definition, write: #pragma weak foo To make NMI_Handle a weak alias for Default_Handler, write: #pragma weak NMI_1 Handler=Default_Handler - defined elsewhere in the program, all references to pr to Default_Handler.
-See also weak , page 288.
+Exan nple In this example, thumb-mode code is generated for the function foo : #pragma type_attribute=thumb void foo(void) { } This declaration, which uses extended keywords, is equivalent: thumb void foo(void) { } See also The chapter Extended keywords for more information. weak Synt ax #pragma weak symbol1={symbol2} symbol1 symbol2 A defined function or variable.
+Description This pragma directive ca in be used in one of two ways: n of a function or variable with external linkage a weak ak attribute can also be used for this purpose. • To create a weak alias alias for the same fur s for another function or variable.
+You can make more than one action or variable.
+Example To make the definition o f foo a weak definition, write: #pragma weak foo To make NMI_Handler a weak alias for Default_Handler, write: #pragma weak NMI_H andler=Default_Handler If NMI_Handler is not on NMI_Handler will reference to the second lefined elsewhere in the program, all references to to Default_Handler.
+See also weak, page 324.